 Now that you have a semi-decent understanding of these 4 elements of quantum physics, let’s explore the “nature of reality” possibilities #1-#3, continuing in reverse order.

 #3 – We’re in a Training Program

-A human child goes through many years of teaching, training, and social/religious indoctrination to prepare them to exist within their society/tribe.
+A human child goes through many years of teaching, training, and social/religious indoctrination to prepare them to exist within their society/tribe, to learn the “rules of the game” so to speak.
 You go through additional training for specific vocations.
 More training to build new skills, hobbies, or to correct problems (therapy for example).

 In the movie The Matrix, Neo and the other humans can use their neurocannular ports to load training directly into their brain…

 What if that’s what we’re doing right now?